TOGoS/Scratch38-S0015/DEVLOG.md

 I found the bug in `SizedCompoundRasterable#rasterForRegion` that was resulting in things not being centered.

-I was failing to subtract the region's top left corner from the position of the child when calculating the offset into the resulting raster, so it was as if the region in question always had its top/left at 0,0.
+I was subtracting the top-left corner position of `this.bounds` (effectively), but should have been subtracing the position of the top-left corner of the raster!

 Now everything seems to be working properly.